GuoqingWang1/IGPO/README.md

 ## 🙏 Acknowledgement

 IGPO is inspired by [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1), with its implementation built upon [veRL](https://github.com/volcengine/verl), [Search-r1](https://github.com/PeterGriffinJin/Search-R1), and [DeepResearcher](https://github.com/GAIR-NLP/DeepResearcher).
-We sincerely thank the teams behind these projects for their valuable contributions to open-source research and development.
 We are grateful to the teams behind these projects for their significant contributions to open-source research and development.